-Eco-innovation represents a powerful synergy between and innovation, where environmental considerations are embedded into new products, processes, and services.
+Eco-innovation represents a powerful synergy between ecology and innovation, where environmental considerations are embedded into new products, processes, and services.
 When applied to urban development, eco-innovation becomes a transformative tool for revitalizing degraded landscapes, particularly brownfields.
 Brownfields are abandoned or underused industrial and commercial facilities available for re-use, often contaminated by previous activities.
 They are eyesores and potential health hazards, but they also offer unique opportunities for sustainable development.

 The concept of eco-innovation in brownfield redevelopment is not merely about decontamination but about reimagining these spaces with a focus on sustainability, community, and ecological health.
 By integrating green technologies and design, these areas can be transformed into vibrant green spaces that serve as community hubs, wildlife habitats, and catalysts for local economies.
 The process involves a comprehensive approach that includes stakeholders’ collaboration, innovative remediation techniques, and sustainable urban planning.